xoredtwice/vie/doc/uc.md

 	> "In this work, for the first time, we provide a rigorous security modeling for the Estonian IVXV system as a ceremony, attempting to capture the effect of actual human behavior on election verifiability in the universal composability (UC) framework ..."([PDF](https://arxiv.org/pdf/2109.01994.pdf))

 - [[2021] Electronic voting in the classical and quantum settings: modelling, design and analysis](https://era.ed.ac.uk/handle/1842/38344)

+	> "In this thesis, we formalize the requirements for secure STE schemes in the Universal Composability (UC) framework.
+Our model captures the standard voting properties of eligibility, fairness, vote-privacy, and one voterone vote..." ([PDF](https://era.ed.ac.uk/bitstream/handle/1842/38344/Lamprou2021.pdf))